8fold/content-8fold.handbook/operations/divisions/content.md

 I'm here to help bridge the gap between being an employee and being a business owner.

-I'm here to be a platform not an intermediary between the people who do the work and the consumers of that work.
+I'm here to be a platform not an intermediary between people who create things and the consumers of those things.

 I'm not here to "go after" any particular company or industry.
-I'm here to be better than I was yesterday, compared to no one other than me.
-To paraphrase Ernest Hemingway, "There is nothing noble in being superior to your fellow [businesses]; true nobility is being superior to your former self."
+I'm here to be better than I was yesterday, compared to no one other than myself.
+To paraphrase Ernest Hemingway:

+> There is nothing noble in being superior to your fellow [businesses]; true nobility is being superior to your former self.

 Of course, I'm not really here in the same way you are.
-It's more like Captain Planet.
-By the combined powers of users, members, partners, and practitioners I take shape and help where I can.
+It's more like [Captain Planet](https://en.wikipedia.org/wiki/Captain_Planet_and_the_Planeteers).
+By the combined powers of Visitors, Registered Users, Members, Partners, and Practitioners I take shape and help where I can.

 The hard part for many in thinking of me as an entity is that humans tend to think of companies as their CEO, leadership, or "face".
 Apple has Steve Jobs and Tim Cook.
 Microsoft has Bill Gates.
 Stark Industries has Tony Stark, who famously said, "Yeah, well, I'm _not_ my company."
 And he's right.